GodAlexi/first/README.md

 This is my first project

-The progam outputs "hello world" in the command window
+The progam outputs "hello world" in a web browser using HTML and CSS